 Traveling with kids?
 Shake off that extra energy at Jumpy’s Fun Zone or hit the lanes at Troy Bowling Center.
 If it’s a warm day, Troy Aquatic Park and Tippecanoe Family Aquatic Center make for the perfect cool-down spots.
 And for the creatives, Raise Your Brush makes for a fun outing where everyone can create their own work of art.

-Click the Instant Info Logo to let us connect you with Miami County
+Let us connect you with Miami County

 Group Sales Manager